hadigun007-projects/test-web3/README.md

 - Click **"Disconnect Wallet"** (MetaMask must be manually disconnected in the extension for full logout)

 ### Fetch Crypto Data
-- The app automatically fetches the **top 5 cryptocurrencies** from CoinMarketCap.
+- The app automatically fetches the **top 5 cryptocurrencies** from CoinGecko.

 ## Deployment
 To deploy, build the project: